Xdebug deepens debugging PHP apps and websites to a level you can't receive from the manual process of using code level

 Configure PHP Storm

-Now that Xdebug is install we are ready to configure a "PHP Remote Debug" for PhpStorm.
+Now that Xdebug is installed we are ready to configure a "PHP Remote Debug" for PhpStorm.

 PhpStorm > Preferences > Languages & Frameworks > PHP > Debugbe sure Xdebug is set to port